whgoss/DSTutorialOverlay/README.md

 # DSTutorialOverlay
 Dynabyte Software's Tutorial Overlay library allows you to easily create an overlay in your application that instructs users.

-It can exist as a child of any view.
+To work with a DSTutorialOverlay, all you need to do is create it as a subview of whatever view controller you want it to exist on top of.
+You then assign it an array of DSPages, who contain a DSImageSet.
+On each DSPage, you can specify whether the user can tap anywhere to advance/close the tutorial.
+There's even support for animated pages (it works, but needs improvements).
+In each DSImageSet you can provide a single image, or an image for each phone size—DSTutorialOverlay will specify the appropriate image for you.

+If you want to respond to delegate functions, which send messages for moving forward and backward within the tutorial as well as closing it, make sure you designate your view controller a CFTutorialOverlayDelegate.

+Sample Code:

     // create images
     UIImage *tutorial1 = [UIImage imageNamed:@"tutorial-1.jpg"];